alsmal23/S4T1TM2/README.md

 ## Project Overview
-YAAM is a client-server application with all data stored on a private server.
-Customers will host a YAAM server and make accounts for their team on that server.
-They will run a client side desktop application in order to access that server.
-The client will observe the developer and issue smart reminders to log work done when the developer uses IDEs for example.
+YAAM is a client-server application with all data stored on a cloud server as a service.
+Customers will be able to create their own user accounts and run a client-side desktop application in order to access that server.
+The client will observe the developer and issue smart reminders to log work done when the developer uses IDEs, for example.
 This will allow us to bring  Rescue Times tracking ability, and TimeSheets intentional tracking with Agilean's application domain specific reporting, and project progress tracking.

 With automatic reminders tracking data will be more reliable.
 This will enable project leads to understand their teams velocity and generate more accurate predictions about future productivity.
 With online storage, YAAM will provide project managers with powerful options for communicating with their customers, and permissions will allow those customers to only see what information matters to them, without all of the technical details.

 ## Project Architecture
 The project architecture for our software incorporates various ideas from both our team and our product reviews.
-Our architecture will make use a client-server approach to maximize team collaboration and accessibility.
+Our architecture will make use a cloud-based client-server approach to maximize team collaboration and accessibility.
 All software implementations (client and server) will be written in Java 8, with the exception of the server's persistent data storage.
 The client's role is to provide the means for inputting and reviewing project data.
 The server's role is to serve as a database endpoint to synchronize all relevant project data to an entire development team.

 #### Client
 The only software client will be a JavaFX-driven GUI desktop application.
-Users will be able to create, edit, and interact with organizations, projects, and tasks; behind the scenes, all modification data will be sent to the server to handle and store.
+Users will be able to create, edit, and interact with projects and tasks; behind the scenes, all modification data will be sent to the server to handle and store.
 The desktop application will serve to organize tasks, track time spent on tasks, and provide a statistical aggregation breakdown for tasks.
+The client will synchronize all modified project data with the cloud server.

 The following third-party softwares will be used in the client architecture:
 - To provide a GUI with rich UI design: